tomatolog/manticore/docs/5_searching/distributed_searching.rst

 Distributed searching
 ---------------------

-To scale well, Sphinx has distributed searching capabilities.
+To scale well, Manticore has distributed searching capabilities.
 Distributed searching is useful to improve query latency (ie. search time) and throughput (ie. max queries/sec) in multi-server, multi-CPU or multi-core environments.
 This is essential for applications which need